ex0dus-0x/confine/README.md

 </div>

 __confine__ is a light container runtime for dynamically analyzing suspicious executables.
-It's like Docker, but for threat analysts!
+It's like Docker's `runc`, but for threat analysts.

 ## Features